hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 	  }
 	}

-The suggest url has a *filter* parameter that contains the text the user writes.
+The url has a *filter* parameter that contains the text the user writes.
 An example filter request:

 	http://localhost:8080/spring-hateoas-forms-sample-bank/api/cashaccounts?filter=10